imr7997rmi/fibaro-hc2-root-recover/README.md

 ## Acknowledgment
 This guide is the result of a long and complex troubleshooting process.
 The architecture of the Fibaro HC2 firmware is non-standard, distributing system files across multiple partitions and using symbolic links for critical configuration files like `/etc/passwd` and `/etc/shadow`.
 This guide documents the successful method to regain root access after many other standard approaches failed.

+**Note**: The Fibaro HC2 uses an internal USB drive for storage, not an mSATA SSD as some might expect.

 ## 1. Executive Summary
 The core challenge is that the HC2 firmware is designed to be immutable.
 Standard methods of editing the root filesystem fail because the critical password file (`/etc/shadow`) is actually a symbolic link pointing to a file on a separate hardware data partition (HwData).
 The solution involves cloning the original drive, mounting the specific hardware data partition, and modifying the real password file.